tasmota/mgos32-to-tasmota32/README.md

 ## What if my device is not listed?

-If your Shelly device is not listed, please open an issue with a link to the Shelly Knowledge Base.
+If your Shelly device is not listed, please open an issue with a link to the Shelly Knowledge Base and post a screenshot of the main Web Shelly firmware page.

 ## Credits